syedshamael1999/SQL-Data-Warehouse-Project/docs/project_walkthrough.md

 ---
 ## 🪜 Next Steps

-After the completion of this project I performed Exploratory Data Analysis (EDA) on the business-ready data in the Gold Layer.
+After the completion of this project I performed Exploratory Data Analysis (EDA) on the business-ready data in the Gold Layer to uncover meaningful business insights.

-Here is the link to EDA Project 👉 [Exploratory Data Analysis – Gold Layer Insights](https://github.com/syedshamael1999/SQL-Exploratory-Data-Analytics/tree/main?tab=readme-ov-file).
+🔗 Check out the EDA project here  👉 [Exploratory Data Analysis – Gold Layer Insights](https://github.com/syedshamael1999/SQL-Exploratory-Data-Analytics/tree/main?tab=readme-ov-file).

 ---
 > **Note:** All diagrams in this project were created using [draw.io](https://www.drawio.com/).